Hisar Junction railway station

 Hisar Junction railway station (railway code: HSR) is an A-category railway station, under the Bikaner railway division of North Western Railway zone of Indian Railways, located at Hisar city in Hisar district of Haryana state of India.
-The station consists of 6 platforms, with 6 broad-gauge mostly electrified tracks of Bathinda–Rewari line and Jakhal–Hisar–Sadalpur line, going in 4 directions at an average speed of 120 km/hours.
+The station consists of 6 platforms, with 6 broad-gauge mostly electrified tracks of Bathinda–Rewari line and Jakhal–Hisar–Sadalpur line, going in 4 directions at an average speed of 120 km/h.
 Hisar is one of the 400 stations to be redeveloped with international and private partners for modernization on international standards and optimizing the commercial opportunities.
+In 2024, the station had 60 passenger and good trains, and 8,000 daily passenger traffic, 2 overhead foot bridges, 2 escalators and one elevator.

 Location

-The railway station is about 2 km from the bus station along the National Highway 9, 6 km from the Hisar Airport, 2 km from the town center & main market area, 2 km from the Chaudhary Charan Singh Haryana Agricultural University, 5 km from the Guru Jambheshwar University of Science and Technology, 7 km from the Lala Lajpat Rai University of Veterinary and Animal Sciences, 4 kmfrom the Blue Bird Lake, 1 km from Mahabir Stadium, 180 km from the New Delhi railway station, 167 km from the Indira Gandhi International Airport, and 235 km from the Chandigarh International Airport.
+The railway station is about 2 km from the bus station along the National Highway 9, 6 km from the Hisar Airport, 2 km from the town centre and main market area, 2 km from the Chaudhary Charan Singh Haryana Agricultural University, 5 km from the Guru Jambheshwar University of Science and Technology, 7 km from the Lala Lajpat Rai University of Veterinary and Animal Sciences, 4 kmfrom the Blue Bird Lake, 1 km from Mahabir Stadium, 180 km from the New Delhi railway station, 167 km from the Indira Gandhi International Airport, and 235 km from the Chandigarh International Airport.
 Under the NCR Proposed Transport Plan, a high-speed rail Delhi–Hisar Regional Rapid Transit System (RRTS) link is also planned.